jo-schroeder/jo-schroeder.github.io/_posts/2020-06-25-nextdoor-project-update.md

   ylab("Percent term frequency (e.g. 'mckinley' accounts for 2% of all terms in Nextdoor comments)") + theme_classic()
 ```

 <img src="assets/images/facelift_schoolmoves_graph.png" alt="Facelift school moves graph">

 Awesome!
 I really like the updates I made to this project, especially taking the step to incorporate some inferential analysis into the viz.
 Of course, there's always more to be done with a project.
 In the future I could see myself heading back into Observable to try to add some interactive features to the viz.
-Or, I could even try a new method of analysis, like text networks.
+Or, I could even try a new method of analysis, like text networks or sentiment analysis.

 Thanks for sticking with me and I hope you learned something!